Camp Andrade |

 (1941 - 1946), Campo

 A border patrol post initially occupied by the Horse Cavalry.
 After December 1941 the units at Camp Seeley and Camp Morena were consolidated here.
-This post was the last home of the Army's Horse Cavalry.
+This post was the last home of the Army's Horse Cavalry, hosting the 4th Cavalry Brigade Heradquarters, and the 10th and 28th Cavalry Regiments.
+By 1943 the camp hosted Headquarters, Campo Sub-Sector, Southern Land Frontier Sector, Western Defense Command.
 In 1944 the post became a POW camp and convalescent hospital.
 Of about 400 buildings originally built, over 70 still remain.

 (1940 - 1941, 1989 - present), Lake Morena